Do Something Amazing: Join The Coop Committee

 My family and I have been closely involved with the farms since 2010 and are all Coop shareholders.
 When we discovered Plaw Hatch and Tablehurst, we moved to Forest Row to be near these two precious farms.
 I’m a naturopath, academic editor, researcher and author with over 30 years’ clinical and research experience and a big passion for helping people with gut and mood health.
 I also help raise funds for farm projects running very popular food education and fermentation workshops in the community.

-Josh Lelliott, onboarding Treasurer
+Josh Lelliott, Treasurer

 Amanda MacManus